jorritvm/imagetools/doc/architecture/adr.md

 - XML parsing is rare, and has been automated using a bat/py script in the scripts/ folder
 - having the python code in the project allows for IDE autocompletion

+## ADR 2: Use the style guide as described in style_guide.md

+This project follows the style guide as described in `doc/style_guide/style_guide.md`.